MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-view-class.md

 ### Parameters

 *offset*<br/>
-The index of the position of the element to be referenced.
+The index of the element to be referenced.

 ### Return Value